-If you’ve ever shipped an international package with the service UPS Standard, you probably felt excited to take advantage of cheap rates and fast delivery to our northern and southern neighbors (Canada and Mexico, of course).
-However, depending on the value of your shipment, you or your recipient also probably had to pay some hefty UPS brokerage fees…which is one of the rudest awakenings we at Shipping School have ever experienced when it comes to international shipping.
+If you’ve ever shipped an international package with UPS, you probably felt excited to take advantage of cheap rates and fast delivery (“cheap” depending on the service you choose of course).
+However, depending on the value of your shipment, you or your recipient also probably had to pay some hefty UPS brokerage fees…which is one of the rudest awakenings we have ever experienced when it comes to international shipping.
 This guide explains the purpose of those fees, and how you can avoid them in the future.

-UPS Brokerage Fees Apply to Standard Shipments Traveling to Canada and Mexico
+UPS Brokerage Fees Apply to All International Services, Not Just Standard Shipments to Canada and Mexico

 Though UPS doesn’t advertise them whenever individuals or businesses purchase labels, brokerage fees are a type of customs tax that UPS applies to certain international shipments.
 We’ll keep it simple for you: UPS brokerage fees apply to all international services.
-That said, we see them most often in UPS Standard shipments, since UPS delivers these packages to Canada and Mexico via ground transportation, and manually clears them through Mexico and Canada’s customs departments.
+That said, we see them most often in UPS Standard shipments.
+This is because UPS delivers these packages to Canada and Mexico via ground transportation, and manually clears them through Mexico and Canada’s customs departments.
 After UPS works to clear the packages through customs, they pass those fees onto you, the shipper.
 Think of it like an added service that you pay for on top of your postage.
 While it’s unfortunate that most shippers aren’t aware of them upfront when they buy UPS postage, they still need to be paid…no “ands, ifs, or buts” about it.

-To learn more about these fees and see the different types of fees your shipment may be subject to, check out the UPS Rates for Customs Clearance page.
+To see more about these fees and see the different types of fees your shipment may be subject to, check out the UPS Daily Rates page and enter information about your shipment.

 These Fees Still Apply to Labels Purchased with Shipping Software